Transportation in the Philippines: Automobiles

+Bus

+Buses, after ferries and airlines, are the next primary mode of long-distance transportation in the Philippines.

+Public bus services in the Philippines are divided into two types: provincial buses and city buses.
+Provincial buses are used for medium to long-haul routes between cities and towns (including those involving ferries).
+City bus networks exist in the three metropolitan areas (Metro Manila, Metro Cebu, Metro Davao).
+Bus services are run by private companies, and routes, operations and fares are regulated by the Land Transportation Franchising and Regulatory Board (LTFRB).

+Bus rapid transit (BRT) systems exist in some regions.
+Extant BRT systems are the EDSA Carousel in Metro Manila and the Clark Loop in Clark Freeport Zone.
+A third BRT system is under construction in Cebu City.
+An integrated bus transit system will also be implemented in Davao City.

 Motorcycles

 Motorcycles are the most dominant form of private transportation in the country, accounting for 49 percent of all registered motor vehicles as of May 2022.
 A Social Weather Stations survey in 2021 also reveals that 36 percent of households nationwide reported owning a motorcycle, accounting for 50 percent of vehicle owners.
 They are commonly used for package and food delivery services to transport goods and are often regarded as a cheaper alternative to buying a private car.
-Motorcycles are also regarded for their size which allows them to easily split through lanes in heavily-congested traffic corridors and be easily stored or parked.
+Motorcycles are also regarded for their size which allows them to easily split through lanes in heavily congested traffic corridors and be easily stored or parked.
 They have also been used for taxi services, commonly referred to as an angkas.

 The use of motorcycles grew in popularity in the country started in the 1990s with motorcycle enthusiasts that went on leisure rides and delivery companies that sought a cheap, efficient way of moving goods around.
 Initially limited to American brands, the entry of Chinese, Japanese, and Taiwanese motorcycle brands disrupted the market throughout the early 2000s and sparked a growing interest in motorcycle ownership and usage.
 By 2005, the number of registered motorcycles surpassed that of cars.